-As of January 3, 2009, there was \$26.7 million of total unrecognized compensation cost related to nonvested share-based stock option and stock grant compensation arrangements, which will be recognized over a weighted average life of 3.09 years.
+As of January 2, 2010, there was \$23.8 million of total unrecognized compensation cost related to nonvested share-based stock grant compensation arrangements, which will be recognized over a weighted average life of 1.6 years.
+The unrecognized compensation cost includes \$8.3 million resulting from the cancellation and reissuance of certain restricted share grants to certain key employees.

-The fair value of stock options and restricted share awards have been estimated using Black-Scholes and binomial option-pricing models, based on the average market price at the grant date and the weighted average assumptions specific to those option and share awards.
-Stock option and restricted share award valuation models require the input of highly subjective assumptions.
-As the company's options have characteristics significantly different from those of traded share and options, and because changes in the subjective input assumptions can materially affect the fair value estimate, in the opinion of management, the existing models do not necessarily provide a reliable single measure of the fair value of its options.
+The fair value of restricted share grant awards for which vesting is subject to market conditions have been estimated using binomial option-pricing models, based on the average market price at the grant date and the weighted average assumptions specific to those option and share grant awards.
+Share grant awards not subject to market conditions for vesting are valued at the closing share price of the company as of the date of the grant.
 Expected volatility assumptions are based on historical volatility of the company's stock.
 Expected life assumptions are based on the "simplified" method as described in SEC SAB No. 107, which is the midpoint between the vesting date and the end of the contractual term.
 The risk-free interest rate was selected based upon yields of U.S. Treasury issues with a term equal to the expected life of the option being valued.
-The company issued 266,500 and 514,000 restricted share awards in 2008 and 2007, respectively and 3,500 stock option awards in 2006.
-The weighted average assumptions utilized for stock option and restricted share grants during the periods presented are as follows:
+The company issued 335,614, 266,500 and 535,000 restricted share grant awards in 2009, 2008 and 2007, respectively.
+The weighted average assumptions utilized for restricted share grants during the periods presented are as follows: